Proactive Palliative Care and Palliative Radiation Model: Making MyCourse Better

-While the SCTB is effective in improving patients' quality of life, it is difficult to plan a meeting around 15 people's schedules.
-Currently, the SCTB only meets for one hour every week but hopes to find a way to expand its services and reach even more patients.
+While the SCTB was effective in improving patients' quality of life, it was difficult to plan a meeting around 15 people's schedules.

 Hire a nurse coordinator who acts as CARE Track patients' main point of contact.
 A nurse coordinator calls or visits patients and connects them with any needed resources, like social work.
-UVA's nurse coordinator is assisted by an administrative specialist who, by recruiting and collecting data, allows the nurse coordinator to spend more time with patients.
+UVA's nurse coordinator was assisted by an administrative specialist who, by recruiting and collecting data, allowed the nurse coordinator to spend more time with patients.

 Consider patient-recorded outcomes survey data for collecting information about ill patients, especially those who are older and frailer.
 The survey data can be longitudinally collected and displayed in electronic medical records for shared multidisciplinary use.
 These data can be used for:

 - Alerting healthcare workers of rapidly worsening clinical status

 - Analyzing health system outcomes for quality improvement

 - Quality reporting